Morrisville, North Carolina

 Morrisville is a town located primarily in Wake County, North Carolina, United States (a small portion extends into neighboring Durham County).
-According to the 2020 census, the population was 29,630.
-Morrisville is part of the Research Triangle metropolitan region, located midway between the cities of Raleigh and Durham.
-The Research Triangle region encompasses the Raleigh-Durham-Cary, NC Combined Statistical Area.
+The population was 29,630 at the 2020 census.
+Located midway between Raleigh and Durham, Morrisville is part of the Research Triangle metropolitan region.
 The operational headquarters of Lenovo is located in the municipal limits.

 History

 The area was originally named in 1852 after Jeremiah Morris.
 Morris donated land to the North Carolina Railroad for a depot, water tower, and other buildings.
 The town continued to grow as a result of the rail line and its location at the intersection of roads leading to Chapel Hill, Raleigh, and Hillsborough.

 On April 13, 1865, in the Battle of Morrisville, United States cavalry under the command of Gen. Judson Kilpatrick skirmished with the retreating Confederate armies at Morrisville Station.
 The Confederate troops were successful in evacuating their remaining supplies and wounded to the west toward Greensboro, but Gen. William Tecumseh Sherman's cavalry forced the Confederates to leave the train behind and retreat toward Durham and the eventual surrender of the largest Confederate force of the war at Bennett Place.

 The town was officially chartered in 1875 but was disincorporated in 1933.
 Eventually the town charter was restored in 1947.

 Morrisville History (as listed on historical marker):

 Morrisville Station: "On April 16, 1865, Union cavalry under the command of General William T. Sherman, captured Raleigh and pursued the retreating Confederate cavalry west along the railroad.
 Rearguard skirmishes erupted at points along the Hillsborough Road until the combatants reached Morrisville.
 Using cavalry and artillery, Union forces attacked a Confederate train loaded with supplies and wounded.
 Before withdrawing, the Confederate cavalry repelled the attack long enough to allow the railcars of wounded to escape while abandoning the supplies.
 This was the last major cavalry engagement in Sherman's campaign.
 The next night, a courier from the Confederate commander, General Joseph E. Johnston, rode into the Union camp at Morrisville with a truce proposal.
 Subsequent negotiations between Johnston and Sherman led to the largest Confederate surrender of the Civil War at the Bennett Farm in Durham on April 26."

 The history marker notes it was given in memory of Commissioner C.T.
 Moore.

 On December 13, 1994, Flagship Airlines Flight 3379 crashed in Morrisville, killing 15 of the 20 people on board.